 How can you take a vacation when you’re an entrepreneur?

-If you have staff working with you, Michelle Ames suggests a few things you can do in her book A Good Firm Handshake (and other essential business tips).
+If you have staff working with you, Michelle Frechette suggests a few things you can do in her book A Good Firm Handshake (and other essential business tips).

 - Train your staff well.